Akash-298/react-to-do/README.md

 After starting the application, you can add a new task by typing into the input field and pressing enter.
 Existing tasks can be edited or deleted as needed.

-*Note: Screenshots and a demo video will be added soon.*

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.